 The largest area in Venice, this neighbourhood is a destination worth exploring.
 In the west, you’ll uncover some of the best tourist sites and also be among the finest art, architecture and monuments.

-A popular tourist hotspot, San Polo can usually be found to be quite busy.
-With iconic sites such as the Rialto Bridge as well as several churches, there’s more than enough to keep you occupied.
+A popular tourist hotspot, San Polo has plenty to keep you occupied.
+With iconic sites such as the Rialto Bridge as well as several churches, there’s more than enough to see.
 Linger over a drink at the side of the canal, or check out the many shops.

 Climb aboard a gondola

 A visit to Venice is incomplete without a trip aboard a gondola.
 Take a punt down one of the world’s most iconic waterways and don’t forget your camera for all those photo-worthy views you’ll no doubt experience.

 Devour delicious seafood